How to Make Natural-Looking DIY Faux Acorns for Fall Home Decor

 Here is my completed fall coffee table vignette inspired by this latest DIY faux acorn craft.

-I really liked this DIY faux acorns for fall home decor.
+I loved these easy DIY faux acorns for fall home decor.
 It’s something that I can use over and over during the fall season.

 Grab your Free copy